AdriUMA/Arch-Install/README.md

 > This is the only manual step.
 > For any doubt, see [official guide](https://wiki.archlinux.org/title/Installation_guide).

-We will check if the hardware's boot mode is EFI or BIOS for the installation of the operating system.
+Check if the hardware's boot mode is EFI or BIOS for the installation of the operating system.

 ```sh
 ls /sys/firmware/efi/efivars